On-premise to Cloud Migration Strategy Breakdown

 Step-by-Step Migration Strategy From On-Premise to Cloud

 A successful cloud journey consists of three stages: discovering, planning, and executing.
-In this section, we’ll go through each one, showing you how and what needs to be done in each of the three stages.
+Understanding the current data environment is crucial before initiating a data migration project, as it helps identify potential challenges and tailor the migration strategy to meet evolving needs.
+In this section, we’ll go through each stage, showing you how and what needs to be done in each of the three stages.

 The cloud migration journey begins with identifying current inventory assets and deciding which one to migrate to the cloud, which not to, and which ones need fixing.

-- Identify all your hardware, software, and data currently in use and determine which application and data you want to migrate to the cloud.
+• Identify all your hardware, software, and data currently in use, including your on premise infrastructure.
+Determine which applications and data you want to migrate to the cloud.

 Once you have all the theoretical parts in place, we can move on to developing a more practical plan that you will follow along this process of migrating from on-premise to cloud.

 This step is all about deciding on which migration approach to follow.
-This can vary from Lift and Shift, Refactor, Replatfrom, Repurchase, Retire, and Retain.
+This can vary from Lift and Shift, Refactor, Replatform, Repurchase, Retire, and Retain.

 To further reduce costs, improve performance, and increase any action’s efficiency, optimize your applications and infrastructure.

-- Choose and use certain automation tools to help you with smaller tasks, such as scaling and monitoring, to save more time and avoid the risk of potential errors.
+• Choose and use certain automation tools and cloud migration tools to help you with smaller tasks, such as scaling and monitoring, to save more time and avoid the risk of potential errors.

-- Use encryption tools to encrypt all your data and keep any unwanted users away.
+• Use encryption tools to encrypt all your data, especially critical data, and keep any unwanted users away.

 This is the final step, which includes moving all your verified data to the cloud, testing it, and optimizing if necessary.

-- Start with smaller systems and gradually advance to the bigger ones to better spot and fix any issues.
+• Start with smaller systems and gradually advance to the bigger ones to better spot and fix any issues in the new cloud environment.

 Cloud Migration Challenges to Overcome

 Nobody said that this process of migrating from on-premise to the cloud is an easy and risk-free action.
-This comes with a lot of challenges and potential risks, such as wasted costs, complex infrastructure, data loss, downtime, and many other things that can make it difficult to migrate to the cloud.
+Migration projects come with a lot of challenges and potential risks, such as wasted costs, complex infrastructure, data loss, downtime, and many other things that can make it difficult to migrate to the cloud.

 If you want to establish a secure transfer of the apps and data, follow the recommendations listed below: